Trump's aggressive, mixed signals on China whiplash Wall Street | MarketScreener

 A basket of companies impacted by the trade war, created by Barclays, has sharply underperformed the S&P 500 this month after tracking evenly with the broader market for the three previous months.
 Barclays' basket includes companies that rely heavily on Chinese imports and are likely to face profit-margin pressure from tariffs, such as Apple, Nike and Honeywell International.

 U.S. semiconductor stocks have also underperformed this month.
 Micron Technology, Qualcomm and Qorvo each get 50% or more of their revenue from China.
 Consumer electronics and other products made with semiconductors will be included in additional U.S. tariffs, starting on Sept.
 1 and Dec.
 15, the U.S. government said this month.
-The Philadelphia Semiconductor index <.SOX> has lost almost 6% in August.
+The Philadelphia Semiconductor index has lost almost 6% in August.

 Trump's widening trade war and China's slowing economic expansion have hurt several other U.S. industrial and material companies that in recent years have relied on China to drive their growth.